The1Funraiser/WHSTechNotes/journal.md

 I'm indeed ready for summer, because I can't wait to enjoy my time, and have fun with my friends and family members.

+# September 2, 2025

+What are your thoughts on the new school cell phone law?
+I have somewhat of mix feelings about the new school cell phone law.
+Where you aren't able to take out your phone and use it on the axhool grounds.
+I'm adjusting to this new applied law by putting my phone away.
+And only using it in breakfeast, since school doesnt start until 7:40.
+Some challenges for students I'd say is that incase of a emergency, students arent able to check their notifications.
+And a benefit for a teacher is not worrying about a student not being on their phone.